 We’ve been recommending cameras in Nikon’s D3000 series for years.
 If your budget stretches to them – and this one is a more expensive prospect than the 2000D – then they’re the best beginner DSLRs you can buy.
 The D3500 comes with beginner-friendly tutorial modes to help users acclimate to its functions, but also has impressive imaging fundamentals, including a responsive autofocus system that can hold its own against mirrorless rivals.
 As we explained in our review, the D3500’s balance is so good, it’s probably the best beginner’s camera in all categories.

-Now for the bad news – Nikon has recently announced that it is discontinuing several DSLR models (opens in new tab), including the D3500.
+Now for the bad news – Nikon has recently announced that it is discontinuing several DSLR models, including the D3500.
 It’s still widely available now, but that will change as more people snap them up, and prices may rise on the second-hand market.
 Our advice?
 Don’t wait!
-See our full Nikon D3500 review (opens in new tab).

 As noted in our review, we particularly love the design of the D5600, which blends the lightness of mirrorless with a DSLR’s graspability.
 An enthusiast DSLR without the bulk commonly associated with the term, this is a solid intermediate choice.